-A legacy project is a multi-year long partnership with a local non-profit in the Tampa Bay community.
-Through this partnership with the organization, Kosoves work to build a multi-year plan to implement activities and developments to help the community over a long term period.
+A legacy project is a multi-year long partnership with a non-profit organization in the Tampa Bay community or virtually somewhere else.
+Through this partnership with the organization, Kosove Scholars work to build a multi-year plan to implement activities and developments to help the project in whatever way they require over a long term period.

 EMPOWERING YOUTH LEADERSHIP THROUGH A KOSOVE PARTNERSHIP WITH

 As part of the organization’s stated mission, the Kosove Society participates as a group in bi-monthly peer-to-peer outreach workshops in collaboration with the University Area Community Development Center (UACDC).
 These events are designed to benefit the community and to develop leadership and communication skills among the Society’s members and the community members in attendance.
 The goal of the programming collaboration between the Kosove Society and the UACDC is to provide high quality learning and skill building opportunities for students after school hours.
 During these events the students work together to participate in various activities like trivia, cooking, gardening, and guest presentations.
 In this way, they are able to develop stronger connections with their peers and foster more meaningful relationships while learning a valuable life skill.